Prague Revisited

 responsible for the Gothic bridge over the Vltava

 that has borne Charles' name since 1870.
-In 1348 Charles founded the Prague university that
+In 1348 Charles founded the Prague Old Town

 There arose at this time too a